pydata/xarray/doc/api.rst

 #############

 This page provides an auto-generated summary of xray's API.
-For more details and examples, refer to the relevant chapter in the main part of the documentation.
+For more details and examples, refer to the relevant chapters in the main part of the documentation.

 Top-level functions